stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 where $Delta_E w_(i j)$ denotes the change of the Error Function with respect to $w_(i j)$, $E$ the Error Function, $y_j$ the output of the output neuron $j$, $xi_j$ the potential of the neuron $j$, $w_(i j)$ the weight with index $i$ at layer $j$ and $t$ to the timestep.

 === Recurrent Neural Networks
-The feedforward #abbr.pla[FNN] discussed in @fnn are inherently limited to fixed-size, unordered input representations.
-This makes them unsuitable for sequential data, where both the order and length of the input can vary.
+The feedforward #abbr.pla[FNN] discussed in @fnn are inherently limited to fixed-size input.
+This makes them unsuitable for sequential data, where the length of the input can vary.
 To address this limitation, we introduce a class of models specifically designed to process variable-length sequences: #abbr.pla[RNN]. @fig:rnn shows a #abbr.a[RNN] for a input size of 1 and @fig:unrolled_rnn shows a unrolled #abbr.a[RNN] of size 4.

 *Architecture*